§ 39.61. Requirements.

 (2) A maximum of 12 clock hours may be earned by serving as an instructor of a NAB or Board-approved continuing education program or as an instructor of a college or university course approved by NAB or the Board.
 Instructors may earn 1 clock hour for each hour of instruction up to 12 clock hours.

-(3) Clock hours may be earned by authoring an article on long-term care as follows:
+(3.1) Clock hours may be earned by professional writing on the topic of long-term care as follows:

-(i) Authors whose articles relating to long-term care are published in professional journals may earn 3 clock hours per article, up to a maximum of 12 clock hours per biennium.
+(iii) Authoring an article relating to long-term care that is published in a peer-reviewed journal will earn 3 clock hours per article up to a maximum of 9 clock hours per biennium.

 (4) Up to 24 clock hours may be obtained by serving as a supervisor in a Board-approved AIT program, when the AIT successfully completes the AIT program.